Oral care for elderly patients — the overlooked essential

 Caring for Someone Who Cannot Help with Their Own Care

+When your parent cannot participate in their own oral care, you take on the task entirely, using gentle technique and comfort-focused approaches.
 For people with advanced dementia, stroke, or other conditions that leave them unable to participate in oral care, the caregiver takes on this task entirely.

 Gently opening the mouth, using a small soft brush or even a soft cloth to clean teeth and gums, rinsing with water, and then drying is a basic routine.
 If your parent refuses to open their mouth, do not force it.
 Talk to their dentist or doctor about why they might be resistant and what approaches might work better.